Influenza (flu) is a

 longer.
 The flu usually does not cause vomiting or diarrhea in adults.

 flu outbreaks happen in late fall and winter.
+Because symptoms may not start for a couple of days, you may pass

 The flu is caused by